SnapLogic/developer.snaplogic.com/source/index.html.md

 ### Update SnapLogic artifact version numbers

-In pom.xml, update these two properties to the appropriate build for the May 2024 (37.0) GA release:
+In pom.xml, update these two properties to the appropriate build for the August 2024 (38.0) GA release:

 `<snaplogic.platform.version>38.0.26385</snaplogic.platform.version>`